tuzig/www.tuzig.com/content/pages/home.md

-Title: Welcome to Tuzig
+Title: Welcome to Tuzig Limited
 URL:
 save_as: index.html

-Tuzig (Picnic in Hebrew) is a software workshop  developed by and for free-lanceing coders who believe in open source software and diverse communities.
-We work with people from organizations that rely on top-notch software to succeed and make the world a little better.
+Tuzig Limited is Benny Daon's commercial avatar and the channel through which he sells his services.
+We provide web and mobile development services for agile projects and prefer to work for open source projects.

 > Working with Benny for the last year has brought back my faith in
 > developers who understand product.
 Apart from the coding part, in which he